cryptoChaosDev/mooza_dev/deployment/README.md

 2. The application logs
 3. Run the troubleshooting script
 4. Try the fix deployment script
+5. Run the detailed diagnostics script
-5. Open an issue on the GitHub repository
+6. Open an issue on the GitHub repository